vengateshkarthick/watcher/README.md

 - `npm run lint`: Lints the codebase.

 ## Roadmap
+- [ ] Created UI for date view and month view
+- [ ] Use Zustand to properly update date for respective year and month
+- [ ] Display public events in tooltip
 - [ ] Add event creation and editing functionalities.
-- [ ] Integrate backend API for event persistence.
 - [ ] Enhance calendar UI and add support for recurring events.
 - [ ] Optimize performance for large event datasets.